 Most attractions in Sao Paulo are easy to get to through a combination of walking and taking the metro.
 Pickpockets and muggings are common, but visitors are generally safe in well-populated areas during the day.

-Even for non-football fans, São Paulo's Museu do Futebol (Football Museum) is a must-see tourist attraction.
+Even for non-football fans, Sao Paulo's Museu do Futebol (Football Museum) is a must-see tourist attraction.
 The Brazilian team has been unquestionably the most delightful and successful…

 Become our Sao Paulo Travel Expert

 We are looking for contributors for our Sao Paulo travel guide.
 If you are a local, a regular traveller to Sao Paulo or a travel professional with time to contribute and answer occasional forum questions, please contact us.